Knee osteoarthritis

 Self-help for osteoarthritis

-There are many things you can do to reduce the pain and stiffness in your knee, and to make living with osteoarthritis a bit easier.
+There are things you can do to reduce the pain and stiffness in your knee, and to make living with osteoarthritis a bit easier.
 Some of the main ones are listed below.

 - Exercise regularly.
 Exercise can help to strengthen the muscles around your joints and improve your general fitness.
 Ask a doctor or physiotherapist about the best type of exercise to do.